matthiaslang/jackychess/readme.md

  - You need a Java JRE Environment, at least Java 11 to run the engine.
- - You need an UCI Gui Client to register the engine for usage.
-The chess engine should work with any UCI chess client.
+ - You need an UCI compatible chess gui to register the engine for usage.
+The chess engine should work with any UCI chess gui.
 It was mainly tested with [Arena](http://www.playwitharena.de/) and with [cutechess](https://github.com/cutechess/cutechess) and works fine with these clients.
 However - any UCI compliant UI should work.